 Once you feel confident in your understanding of how to install a new garbage disposal, test your skills by doing the installation.
 It’s important to note that it will probably take a decent amount of time to complete the installation process.
 So, make sure you plan your installation for a day you have a lot of free time.

 After installing your garbage disposal, try to use it.
 This is the final test because you will be able to identify whether or not you adequately installed your garbage disposal.

 Hire a Plumber

 After reading this, you might think that a DIY garbage disposal installation is completely doable.
 While some homeowners have successfully installed their own garbage disposals, it usually doesn’t go smoothly.
 The reality is, installing your own garbage disposal is difficult, time consuming, and costly.
 Often, homeowners have to hire a plumber to fix their garbage disposal after they have attempted to install it themselves.
 That’s why it’s a better idea to skip the DIY part, and simply hire a plumber to do your entire installation.

-Should I Replace My Garbage Disposal?
+Do I Need To Replace My Garbage Disposal?

-You Will Be Renovating Your Property
+You Happen To Be Renovating Your Property